Elizabeth Trembath-Reichert: Early life and education

 Trembath-Reichert earned a bachelors degree in environmental science and physics from Barnard College in 2008, graduating Cum Laude.
 She received a masters degree and a Ph.D. in Geobiology from the California Institute of Technology in 2013 and 2016, respectively.
 Prior to earning these degrees she worked at NOAA for two years as a physical scientist.

 Trembath-Reichert attended California Institute of Technology, where she defended her thesis titled Molecular and Geochemical Insights into Microbial Life Centimeters to Kilometers Below the Seafloor in April of 2016.
 Her thesis explored the role of life in the cycles of elements such as carbon and silicon.

 Career and research

 From 2017 to 2019, Trembath-Reichert was a postdoctoral fellow at the Woods Hole Oceanographic Institute's Department of Marine Chemistry and Geochemistry.
 She also participated in an Ocean Trust expedition to the Lō`ihi Seamount.

-Currently, she is an assistant professor at Arizona State University whose research focuses on microbially mediated Earth-life interactions to identify key players in global biogeochemical cycles and determine their rates of activity in past and modern environments.
+Currently, she is an associate professor at Arizona State University whose research focuses on microbially mediated Earth-life interactions to identify key players in global biogeochemical cycles and determine their rates of activity in past and modern environments.
 Much of her work involves collecting microbial samples from the sea and analyzing them.

 Trembath-Reichert has an h-index of 10 and has been cited 737 times.
 She has also received the L'Oreal award from L'Oréal-UNESCO For Women in Science Programme.